dbuzinski/dewey/README.md

 `pip install pydewey`

 Create a file called `train.py`.
-Define your model, loss, and optimizer(s), and Dew(ey) it up real good!
+Define your hyperparameters, model, loss, and optimizer, and Dew(ey) it up real good!

 For an example, put the `train.py` file in this repo's `examples` folder in your current directory, and run the command `dwy`.

 ## Todos:
-* improve reporting to show hyperparams
-* RNG seed handling
+* RNG seed handling for train.py and for actual training/ reproducibility
 * plugin deps on other plugins (install once)
 * build on above for full plugins for each framework
 * plugin priorities?
 * model naming conventions for checkpoints
+* distributed training
+* better support multi-model workflows
 * test
-* optimize code
+* optimize
 * doc
-* distributed training
-* better support multi-model workflows